Um…. no. There’s no magical “scramble code” to recover anything.

 The public internet & Barbra Streisand

-As many people have discovered, one of the fastest ways to spread a rumor is to call it a secret.
+As many have discovered, one of the fastest ways to spread a rumor is to call it a secret.
 That’s true in life, but nowhere is it more true than on the internet.

 Just ask Barbra Streisand.
 There’s a reason there’s something now called “the Streisand effect“.

 We see this all the time with information posted publicly that is later removed or altered.
-Be it a tweet, a photo, a database, or something else, usually someone, somewhere, has made a copy of its original form.
+Be it a tweet, a photo, a database, or something else, usually someone, somewhere, has a copy of its original.
 On discovering the attempts to rewrite or delete history, they’re quick to call shenanigans on the effort by posting the original as proof.
 Depending on the perceived relevance of the information, the original may be re-posted once or many times in many places, making its removal from the public internet as impossible as removing the photo of Ms. Streisand’s home.1

 OK, so you’re not Babs2.
-To the best of your knowledge, no one cares about your tweets, photos, or whatever it is you care to post online.
+To the best of your knowledge, no one cares about your tweets, photos, or whatever you care to post online.
 No one’s making copies of what you post publicly.

 - Search engines like to keep local, cached copies in case the site goes offline.